Victoria University of Wellington: Organisation and administration

+Guilford retired on 4 March 2022.
+Professor Jennifer Windsor was named acting vice-chancellor.
+On 22 June 2022 Victoria University of Wellington announced that Guilford's replacement as vice-chancellor will be Professor Nic Smith, the current Provost at the Queensland University of Technology (QUT).
+Nic Smith's tenure as VUW vice-chancellor is due to start in January 2023.
+Professor Jennifer Windsor was named acting vice-chancellor.
+On 22 June 2022 Victoria University of Wellington announced that Guilford's replacement as vice-chancellor will be Professor Nic Smith, the current provost at the Queensland University of Technology (QUT).
+Nic Smith's tenure as VUW vice-chancellor is due to start in January 2023.

-Day-to-day governance is in the hands of the University Council, which consists of 20 people: four elected by the Court of Convocation, three elected by the academic staff, one elected by the general staff, two appointed by the student union executive, four appointed by the Minister of Education, four selected by the Council itself, and the Vice-Chancellor.
+Day-to-day governance is in the hands of the University Council, which consists of 20 people: four elected by the Court of Convocation, three elected by the academic staff, one elected by the general staff, two appointed by the student union executive, four appointed by the Minister of Education, four selected by the Council itself, and the vice-chancellor.
 The Court of Convocation is composed of all graduates who choose to participate.
 Charles Wilson, at the time the chief librarian of the parliamentary library, was a member of the original council and its chairman for two years.

 For New Zealand residents entry to most courses is open, with a few exceptions.
 Performance Music requires an audition.
 There is selection for entry into the second year in degrees such as the LLB, BAS and BDes.
 BA in criminology and creative writing is also based on selection.

 It owns the New Zealand School of Music.